inemari/HvZ-Frontend/README.md

 ## Getting Started
+<b>NB!</b> You need to have installed the requirements for the back-end repository before running the development server, unless it won't run correctly. <br>
 To set up the HvZ Game Management System Front-End on your local machine, follow these steps:

 1. Clone the repository.